What Temperature Should My Water Heater Be Set At

 Setting your water heater temperature too low can have a number of consequences, including decreased performance and increased energy costs.
 When your water heater is set too low, it takes longer for the water to heat up and you may not have enough hot water when you need it.
 Additionally, the lower temperatures can encourage bacteria growth in the tank, resulting in health risks.

-See also How Long Do Babies Need Distilled Water
+See also How To Fill Golf Cart Batteries With Distilled Water

 A water heater that is set too low can also result in an increase in energy costs as the system has to work harder to heat the water to a comfortable temperature.
 This increase in energy use also decreases the lifespan of your appliance as it works overtime to provide hot water.